 - The employee is subject to disciplinary measures.

 These features may be present to differing degrees.
 It is a flexible system.
-What is important is that personal dependence prevails on the whole.
-For example, flexible hours may be agreed with an employment.
-Teleworking from home does not necessarily rule out that it is an employment.
-However, if the employee can be represented by a substitute and does so, this is not an employment relationship because there is a total lack of personal dependence.
+What is important is that personal dependency prevails overall.
+For example, flexible hours may be agreed upon in employment.
+Teleworking from home does not necessarily rule out an employment.
+However, if an employee can be represented by a substitute and does so, then it is not an employment relationship because there is a total lack of personal dependency.

-Whether an employment contract is properly established does not depend on what has been agreed between employer and employee but rather to what extent the statutory features are met in practice in the specific employment relationsship.
+Whether an employment contract is properly established does not depend on an agreement between employer and employee but rather on to what extent the statutory features are met in practice in the specific employment relationship.

 Actors who have to appear for rehearsals and performances at certain times from February to June at Volkstheater and comply with the theatre director's substantive instructions are considered employees.
 This is an employment contract.

 A writer is engaged to give a public reading from her novel at Künstlerhaus on 28 February.
 She is free to design the content of her reading (i.e. which passages she will read from and how she will present them).
 Although the venue and time are clearly defined, she is not integrated into an employer's organisation.
 The principal may only give instructions related to objective matters but not regarding the content of the reading.
 This is a contract for services, and not an employment contract.

 Entitlements under labour law